Sterling supported near 10-mth high vs subdued euro

 * BOE minutes this week may provide cues on QE

-The euro was flat at 84.01 pence, not far from a 10-month low of 83.725 pence with offers cited above 84.25.
-Against the dollar, sterling was down 0.24 percent at $1.5481, with investors veering towards the safety of the dollar and the yen ahead of the year end.
-A Swiss investor was said to be a seller of cable, traders said.
+The euro was flat at 83.97 pence, not far from a 10-month low of 83.725 pence with offers cited above 84.25.
+Against the dollar, sterling was down 0.1 percent at $1.5500, with investors veering towards the safety of the dollar and the yen ahead of the year end.

 "Euro/sterling is oscillating around 84 pence and it looks it will be a slow grind below 83 pence," said Jeremy Stretch, head of currency strategy at CIBC.